Chapter 12 : Fortune Takes a Holiday

 "So let me get this straight," she said slowly, grasping at the air as she attempted to sort out her thoughts.
 "It was all in my head?
 I guess Roger was always the one who insisted that you were full of debauchery, but I still can't believe I mean, I've gone out more than you have.
 Not that I've ever gone on a second date with anyone, but at least I've gone to some."
 Her eyes snapped up at the memory of her first kiss.
 "Wait... was that your first kiss, too?"

-"I don't think it matters as much to blokes as it does to girls, but no, it wasn't."
+"No, it wasn't."
 Oliver put his hands in his pockets, feet fidgeting.
 "I suppose my love life can be summarized like this: I've fancied girls who fancied me back.
 I've even stolen a kiss or two.
 But I've always been too thick to make it past that."

 Rona accepted his non-response grudgingly, only because the thought of being Oliver's first date did make her feel a little special.
 Plus, Oliver's arms were snaking around her waist, and her thoughts became precariously blank again.